nihira007/MediPredictAI/README.md

-# MediPredict AI
+# MediPredictAI

-MediPredict AI is an AI-powered and medical assistance platform that analyzes symptoms and provides possible conditions along with severity levels and medical suggestions.
+MediPredictAI is an AI-powered and medical assistance platform that analyzes symptoms and provides possible conditions along with severity levels and medical suggestions.

+The system uses a trained machine learning model to evaluate symptom patterns and predict possible diseases along with probability scores, severity levels, and personalized precautionary recommendations.

+It also includes an AI-powered assistant that helps users understand medical conditions, offering quick explanations, guidance, and actionable suggestions in real time.

+By combining machine learning with intuitive design, MediPredict AI enables users to make more informed health decisions in a simple and accessible way.

+---

+## Features

+* Symptom-based multi-disease prediction using Machine Learning.
+* Probability-based ranking of conditions.
+* Severity analysis (Low → Critical).
+* Precautions and disease descriptions.
+* AI-powered assistant for real-time health queries.
+* Clean and interactive UI.

 ---

 ##  Preview